 The harms to individuals, families, communities and Australian society as a whole from alcohol, tobacco and other drugs are well known and one that has wider social and economic costs.
 Drug use is a serious and complex problem, which contributes to thousands of deaths, substantial illness, disease and injury, social and family disruption, workplace concerns, violence, crime and community safety issues.

 Our objectives are that the City of Port Phillip will:

 - work to improve its understanding of how alcohol and other drugs impact on the community and how harms can be reduced.

-- Strategic planning, delivery and evaluation of initiatives to reduce alcohol related harms in the City of Port Phillip.
+- strategically plan, deliver and evaluate initiatives to reduce alcohol-related harms in Port Phillip.

-- The City of Port Phillip has the second highest rate of alcohol related hospitalisations and the highest rate of alcohol related ambulance attendances in the Southern Region.
-Port Phillip has the fourth highest rate of alcohol related assault in the Southern Region.
+Port Phillip has the second-highest rate of alcohol-related hospitalisations and the highest rate of alcohol-related ambulance attendances in the Southern Region.
+Port Phillip has the fourth-highest rate of alcohol-related assault in the Southern Region.

-- The data describing alcohol and drug related harms is accessed from Turning Point website.
+The data describing alcohol and drug-related harms is accessed from the Turning Point website.
 This is a public data site and can be accessed at any time.

 Police Officers have the power to move a person on if they believe on reasonable grounds that the person is, or is likely to:

 - endanger the safety of any other person